-Minimum Requirements Advanced Requirements Requirement is met: yes (✔) or no (💢) Findings and Observations Requirement is met: yes (🖋 ) or no (💢 ) Findings and Observations • compliance $\checkmark$ Compliance with laws, regulations, the concession agreement, permits, contracts, financing agreements and safeguards requirements is supervised through the relevant corporate departments.
+Minimum Requirements Adv anced Re equirements Requirement is met: yes (🖋) or no (X) Findings and Observations Requirement is met: yes (✔) or no (╳) Findings and Observations • compliance ~ Compliance with laws, regulations, the concession agreement, permits, contracts, financing agreements and safeguards requirements is supervised through the relevant corporate departments.
 IFC and World Bank have worked with PEC to strengthen corporate compliance processes.
-Contractors are required to meet or have consistent ~ Both PEC and its contractors are subject to local laws and regulations.
+Contractors are required to Both PEC and its contractors are subject to local laws and regulations.
 In addition, both must meet donors' requirements for donor-funded components.
-For example, tender documents require submission of a technical proposal that includes ESHS methodology to meet applicable ESH requirements.
+For example, tender documents require submission of a technical proposal that includes ESHS social and environmental responsibility \checkmark An E&S policy and a CSR program are in place.
+ESG declarations and evaluations are included in tender and contracting processes. policies as the developer ~ requirements.
 Major contracts are prepared based on relevant FIDIC contract forms and reviewed and approved by respective donors before the execution of the contract.
-Contractors are required to submit detailed E&S plans for PEC's approval. social and environmental responsibility $\checkmark$ An E&S policy and a CSR program are in place.
-ESG declarations and evaluations are included in tender and contracting processes. policies as the developer • grievance mechanisms $\checkmark$ A grievance mechanism is in place, with an objective of acknowledging all grievances within 7 days and resolving them, if possible, within 30 days. ethical business practices $\checkmark$ The E&S policy refers to ethical business practices, and codes of conduct and other mechanisms are used in HR and procurement processes.
-Pre-qualification screening has included sustainability and anticorruption criteria to exclude bidders associated with sanctionable • transparency $\checkmark$ Information on PEC's projects and performance is published through a variety of channels, including local governments and communities (also as non-technical summaries), the AKDN and World Bank websites and, once its functionality is restored, the PEC website.
+Contractors are required to submit detailed E&S plans for PEC's approval. • grievance mechanisms \checkmark A grievance mechanism is in place, with an objective of acknowledging all grievances within 7 days and resolving them, if possible, within 30 days. ethical business practices \checkmark The E&S policy refers to ethical business practices, and codes of conduct and other mechanisms are used in HR and procurement processes.
+Pre-qualification screening has included sustainability and anticorruption criteria to exclude • transparency \checkmark Information on PEC's projects and performance is published through a variety of channels, including local governments and communities (also as non-technical summaries), the AKDN and World Bank websites and, once its functionality is restored, the PEC website.
 The audited financial reports will also be published on PEC's website.
-Sustainability and anti- corruption criteria are specified in the pre- qualification screening ~ activities, e.g. criminal activities, child labour, human trafficking, money laundering, corruption and debarment by financial institutes.
+Sustainability and anti- corruption criteria are specified in the pre- qualification screening 1 activities, e.g. criminal activities, child labour, human trafficking, money laundering, corruption and debarment by financial institutes.
 For example, Section V (Eligibility Criteria) of the civil work package tender refer to KfW policy for sanctionable practice-social and environmental responsibility.